 Whereas the effect on retailers, small businesses, and the poor and the middle class would be roughly equivalent to the woodchipper in Fargo on Steve Buscemi's corpse.

-Michelle Ahlmer, executive director of the Arizona Retailers Association, claims her industry could not absorb a 20-percent increase in wholesale imports.
+Arizona Retailers Association, claims her industry could not absorb a 20-percent increase in wholesale imports.
 The cost would be passed on to consumers at the counter.

 "Everybody has to buy a certain level of supplies for your household, that cuts across the board," she says.
 "But it impacts people at middle and lower incomes harder."